pollinations/pollinations/app/src/assets/text/about.md

 ##### Integrate

 Do you need customized 3d objects, illustrations or unique NFTs at scale?
-Integrate with the Pollinations’ engine and allow your users to create media with personalized looks and vibes that match your unique style.
+Integrate with the Pollinations’ **API** and allow your users to create media with personalized looks and vibes that match your unique style.

 To learn more please get in touch at hello@pollinations.ai.